ktalons/Violent-Python/README.md

 - How do I run scripts without the GUI?
   - Use the commands in the Assignments table from the repo root.
 A virtual environment is optional but recommended.
 - Why isn’t the splash animated?
   - Animated splash requires `assets/logo.gif` and Pillow installed.
-If only `assets/logo.png` or `assets/pylogo.png` exists or Pillow isn’t installed, it will show a static image.
+If only `assets/logo.png` exists or Pillow isn’t installed, it will show a static image.
 - Where do screenshots go?
   - Place screenshots in `assets/screenshots/`.
 The README references `Splash.png`, `Setup.png`, and `Showcase.png`.
 - How do I uninstall safely?